Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 3 MP
 Damage: x2 (Physical)
-Special: This attack has Boon +3.
-You cannot use this attack on a turn where you have moved.
+Special: This Attack has Boon +3.
+You cannot use this Attack on a turn where you have moved.
 Description: A precise ranged attack.
 This attack involves standing still and taking precise aim, so it is less likely to miss.

 #### Suplex